 Many thanks to all those who have donated to the PhotoDemon project, whether financially or with your time, feedback, or coding expertise.
 Your donations are what make this project possible, and I hope the work we’re doing remains worthy of your support!

-As for a firm release date, I’m afraid the next official release is still a ways off, but I really appreciate your patience as we keep working on making PD the best free photo editor money can(‘t) buy. :)
+As for a firm release date, I’m afraid the next official release is still a ways off, but I really appreciate your patience as I work on making PhotoDemon the best free photo editor money can(‘t) buy. :)